How To Update WordPress Plugins

 Updating And Deleting Plugins Safely In WordPress

-Once you have selected all of the plugins that you want deleted, select Delete from the Bulk Actions pull-down menu …
+Once you have selected all of the plugins that you want deleted, select Delete from the Bulk Actions drop-down menu …

-A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and remove all of the plugins listed …

-Upgrading And Deleting Plugins Inside The WordPress Admin Dashboard
+How To Update And Delete Plugins In The WordPress Dashboard

-As well as the methods shown above, you can use a number of third-party tools to manage your WordPress plugins.
+As well as the methods shown above, you can install WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting